 1.1 This policy applies to information collected in relation to the NSW Law Reform Commission's functions under the

 Law Reform Commission Act 1967 (NSW).
 We collect information related to the conduct of references under the Act and for the effective operation of the NSW Law Reform Commission.

-1.2 This policy does not apply to information collected and kept by the Department of Justice in its role as providing administrative support to the Commission (eg in relation to staffing, resourcing, or day-to-day administrative matters).
+1.2 This policy does not apply to information collected and kept by the Department of Communities and Justice in its role as providing administrative support to the Commission (eg in relation to staffing, resourcing, or day-to-day administrative matters).
 This is covered by the Department's policies.

 1.3 We are subject to the